 - 12:30 – Here’s the best bang-for-your-buck structure for a training session (hint: we designed all of our programs in this way)

 - 19:20 – Just because you can perform multiple things at once going full throttle doesn’t mean you should.
-It’s important to remember sometimes you have to check your ego at the door.

 - 20:35 – You can combine other programs that are not GMB but you have know where things fit together.

 When and How to Combine Training Programs

 Ryan: All right, we’re rolling.

 Andy: All right.
 Welcome to the GMB show unfortunate fluorescent lighting edition.
 I’m Andy, this is Ryan, for the next 20 plus or minus minutes we’re going to be talking about how you can put together different but related programs that have different benefits and different attributes, different skills.
 How you can combine different ideas, different sorts of programs, without them collapsing the probability wave into all kinds of negative, nasty consequences.

 Ryan: Sounds fun, man, not very scientific at all.
 I think we should go its all science, right, it’s all science.
 Yeah, this is something…